-Surgery for AppendicitisYour side may hurt so much that you called your doctor.
-Or maybe you went straight to the hospital emergency room.
+Surgery for AppendicitisYour side may hurt so much that you call your doctor.
+Or maybe you go straight to the hospital emergency room.
 After your evaluation, your doctor may decide that you have appendicitis.
-If so, surgery is needed.
-You will be sent to a hospital room.
-Or you may be taken right to an operating room.
-There you will be prepared for surgery.
+If so, you will need surgery.
+Your health care provider will send you to a hospital room or take you right to the operating room.
+There, your medical team will prepare your for surgery.

-Laparoscopic surgery: From 2–4 small incisions are used.
+- Laparoscopic surgery.Your surgeon makes from 2 to 4 small incisions.
 One is near your bellybutton.
 The others are elsewhere on your abdomen.
-A laparoscope, a thin tube with a camera attached, is inserted through one incision.
+Your doctor inserts a laparoscope, a thin tube with a camera attached, through one of the incisions.
 The camera shows the inside of your abdomen on a monitor.
 This image helps guide the surgery.
-Surgical tools are inserted in the other incisions.
+Your doctor inserts surgical tools into the other incisions.